shahensha5624/Developing-Generative-AI-Applications-with-Python/README.md

 # Developing-Generative-AI-Applications-with-Python

-‣ Image Captioning With Generative AI
+1]Image Captioning With Generative AI

   This application is used for describing the images using text.